This post describes how to use dolls to teach history, including making historical dress and jewellery. Dolls are a great low cost addition!

 Last week, the girls and I did some work learning about Biblical Abraham.
 Back in the day, when I was learning about this with the older children, I had made dress up clothes, and full size accessories such as a travel roll up bed.
 My older three loved dress up and pretend play right up to their teens.
 My younger two, not so much.
 So I had to rethink things a bit to suit them.

-Last week was a bit of a light bulb moment for me.
+Whilst pondering this, I had a bit of a light bulb moment.
 I have been throwing together dress up for their dolls, linked with whatever culture we were studying.
 Funnily enough, both girls enjoy imaginative play with dolls.
 They can’t wait for each set of clothes to be ready, and are always at my shoulder checking up on the progress.
+So, how do we use dolls to teach history?

 I was blown away by how successful this actually was, and the amount of input and reflection I had from the girls.
 This was a great way to learn, and, on account of the smaller size of the doll, it was much quicker and cheaper to make clothes and accessories!